byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 Kitchen was well supplied for preparing modest meals.
 Washing machine was locate off the kitchen.
 Drinking water was arranged for delivery and offered to guests at market rate.

 This was a shared private residence.
-At times the entire space was made available, mostly there was a live in host (curator) or co-host that helped the project literally stay alive, always self selected and in harmony with the concept.
+At times the entire space was made available, mostly there was a live in host (curator Anna) or co-host that helped the project literally stay alive, always self selected and in harmony with the concept.
 Guests where offered laundry service and a small 'A La Carte Menu' was also available for a modest fee.

 ![mangoGinger](./vivariumGeorgeTownGallery/vivariumGarden/mangoGingerHarvestVivariumApril2018.jpg)